ome/omero-gallery/README.rst

 **omero.web.gallery.category_queries**

 To enable the Categories UI, you must set ``omero.web.gallery.category_queries``.
+If this is not set, you will see the Default UI shown above and the other settings described below will be ignored.

 Each Category is defined by a display ``label``, a ``query`` to select the Projects and Screens and an ``index`` to specify the order they appear on the page.
 Most of the examples below are used in the IDR.
 You can view the Categories